dragosrose/IntroductionToRobotics/README.md

 <b>Technical task: </b> Use a separate potentiometer in controlling each of the
 color of the RGB led (Red, Green and Blue).
-The control must be done with digital electronics (aka you must read the value of the potentiome- ter with Arduino, and write a mapped value to each of the pins connected to the led.
+The control must be done with digital electronics (aka you must read the value of the potentiometer with Arduino, and write a mapped value to each of the pins connected to the led.)

-<b>Components:</b> RBG LED (1 minimum), potentiometers (3 minimum),
+<b>Components:</b> 1 RBG LED, 3 potentiometers,
-resistors and wires (per logic)
+resistors and wires
 <br><br>

 <h3> Picture of the setup: </h3>